-- A block flow diagram or simplified process flow diagram

-- Process chemistry

-- Maximum intended inventory of materials

-- Safe upper and lower limits for such items as temperatures, pressures, flows and concentrations

-- An evaluation of the consequences of deviations, including those affecting the safety and health of personnel

-- o Information pertaining to the equipment or apparatus

-- Materials of construction

-- Electrical classification

-- Pressure relief system design and design basis

-- Ventilation system design

-- Design codes and standards employed

-- Material and energy balances

-- Safety systems (e.g. alarms, interlocks, detection or suppression systems)

-- Safety review documentation, including the ISV

-- Operating procedures (including response to deviation during operation)

-- o Material Safety Data Sheets

-- References such as handbooks and standards

-Safety documentation should be updated regularly to reflect changes to chemicals/other materials and their quantities, equipment, technologies, and facilities.
+- Information pertaining to the technology of the project - A block flow diagram or simplified process flow diagram (see Appendix V for an example) - Process chemistry - Maximum intended inventory of materials - Safe upper and lower limits for such items as temperatures, pressures, flows, and concentrations - An evaluation of the consequences of deviations, including those affecting the safety and health of personnel - Information pertaining to the equipment or apparatus - Materials of construction - Electrical classification - Pressure relief system design and design basis - Ventilation system design - Design codes and standards employed - o Alternatives to the use of listed equipment - Material and energy balances - Safety systems (e.g. alarms, interlocks, detection or suppression systems) - Safety review documentation, including the ISV - Operating procedures (including response to deviation during operation) - Material Safety Data Sheets - References such as handbooks and standards - Siting issues (alternatives to required setbacks) - Safety documentation should be updated regularly to reflect changes to chemicals/other materials and their quantities, equipment, technologies, and facilities

+Communications Plan

-4. Communications Plan.
-The plan should describe how project safety information is communicated and made available to all relevant participants, including team members and external partners.
+The plan should describe how project safety information is communicated and made available to all relevant participants, including project team members and external partners.